Xunnamius/black-flag/docs/features.md

   // Tell Yargs to leave strings that look like numbers as strings yargs.parserConfiguration({ 'parse-numbers': false });

-  // This first conditional branch will be used to validate any dynamic
+  // This conditional branch will be used to validate any ✨ dynamic ✨
-  // arguments and trigger the command's handler if validation succeeds
+  // arguments and trigger the command's handler if validation succeeds.
   //
+  // This is possible because Black Flag runs the builder function twice.
+First
+  // WITHOUT the "argv" parameter, and then again WITH the "argv" parameter set
+  // to the result from the first run.
+The recomputed "argv" result from the
+  // second run is the one that gets passed to the handler function.
+  //
   //   vvv
   if (argv) {
-    // ^^^
-    if (argv.lang === 'node') {
+    // ^^^    "argv" is only defined on builder's SECOND run! if (argv.lang === 'node') {
-      return {
+      // NOTE THAT "argv" IS RECOMPUTED, so the old "argv" (the one we see now)
+      // is discarded!
+Hence, we need to supply defaults for lang and version: return {
-        lang: { choices: ['node'] },
+        lang: { choices: ['node'], default: 'node' },
-        version: { choices: ['19.8', '20.9', '21.1'] }
+        version: {
+          choices: ['20.18', '22.12', '23.3'],
+          default: NODE_DEFAULT_VERSION
+        }
       };
     } else {
-      // Note how we can return a literal options object instead of calling
+      // Also note above how we can return a literal options object instead of
-      // yargs.options(...), but we still can if we want to: return yargs.options({
+      // calling yargs.options(...), but we still can if we want to: return yargs.options({
-        lang: { choices: ['python'] },
+        lang: { choices: ['python'], default: 'python' },
         version: {
-          choices: ['3.10', '3.11', '3.12']
+          choices: ['3.11', '3.12', '3.13'],
+          default: PYTHON_DEFAULT_VERSION
         }
       });
     }
   }
-  // This else branch will be used for generic help text and first-pass parsing else {
+  // This conditional branch will be used on builder's first run.
+It's used for
+  // initial GENERIC validation and for generating GENERIC --help text. else {
-    // This next line is the best you'd be able to do when using vanilla Yargs.
+    // These next lines are the best you'd be able to do when using vanilla
-    // But with Black Flag, it's only the fallback :) return {
+    // Yargs.
+But with Black Flag, it's only the generic fallback 🙂 return {
-      lang: { choices: ['node', 'python'] },
+      lang: { choices: ['node', 'python'], default: 'python' },
-      version: { string: true }
+      version: { string: true, default: PYTHON_DEFAULT_VERSION }
     };
   }
 }